SivaAccionLabs/twitter-kafka-spark/README.md

-﻿
-Analyze Tweets using Kafka and Spark Streaming
+﻿Analyze Tweets using Kafka and Spark Streaming
 -------------------------------------------------
 1) Using twitter API, get the real time tweets from the twitter and ingest to Kafka.

 2) Proccess the kafka data using spark streaming to track popular hashtags and trendsetters for each hashtag.

 Requirement.